If You're Considering A Dram Shop Claim Against Sherlock's, We Have Some Important Information for You

 4/26/2012: A law enforcement agency notified the TABC that this location served alcohol to an intoxicated person.
 The agency conducted a Source Investigation but was unable to find sufficient evidence to merit taking action against Sherlock's.

 Dallas - 9100 N Central Expressway Suite 141

-This location, now closed permanently, pretty much stayed out of trouble.
+This location, now closed permanently, pretty much stayed out of trouble, at least as far as TABC complaint records show.
 It had a short list of alleged violations including a single Breach of the Peace report in 2008, but most of its registered complaints were about marketing and promotions.
 Given its fairly unremarkable history, we'll just overlook this location and move on.